 Every pet has a quirk or two.
 Some may have unwanted behaviors, too.
 That’s why it’s imperative to provide new experiences for your Ragdoll to prevent her from becoming fearful.
-Her adaptability and curiosity will help on that score.
+Her adaptability and curiosity will help.
 The same advice applies to introducing her to other people.
-The Ragdoll is friendly by nature.
-However, it won’t hurt for her to meet other humans.
+The Ragdoll is friendly by nature; however, it won’t hurt for her to meet other humans.

 Food & Diet Requirements

 If possible, feed your new Ragdoll the same food as the breeder gave her.
 It will help prevent GI distress from a sudden diet change.
 That’s a vital point, given the breed’s tendency to vomit.
-The other essential thing is to offer her a diet that is appropriate for her life stage.
+The other essential factor is offering her a diet appropriate for her life stage.
 Kittens and cats vary in their nutritional needs, particularly with protein and some vitamins, such as vitamin A.